Recent Legal Update

 Conclusion

 In North Carolina, the best way to find out what happened to a missing estate vehicle is to start with the estate file supervised by the Clerk of Superior Court and match the inventory/accountings to the vehicle’s title history.
-If the vehicle should be an estate asset but the filings do not explain a transfer, sale, or distribution, the next step is to file a request in the estate proceeding asking the Clerk to order a complete and correct report/accounting and require documentation that shows where the vehicle went.
+If the vehicle should be an estate asset but the filings do not explain a transfer, sale, or distribution, the next step is to file a request in the estate proceeding asking the Clerk to order a full and satisfactory accounting and require documentation that shows where the vehicle went.

 Talk to a Probate Attorney